tuzmusic/angular-heroes-tutorial/notes.md

+# Binding and "props"

 - "props" are passed through _property binding_: `[hero]="selectedHero"`
 - The "props" must each be declared in the component, as a property on the class, tagged with `@Input` decorator: `@Input() hero: Hero;`
+- Angular only binds to _public_ component properties

 # Services